-Deferred financing costs represent costs incurred in connection with the issuance of the convertible notes payable and equity financings.
+Deferred financing costs represent costs incurred in connection with the issuance of the debt instruments and equity financings.
 Deferred financing costs related to the issuance of debt are amortized over the term of the financing instrument using the effective interest method while offering costs from equity financings are netted against the gross proceeds received from the equity financings.